 Face to face meetings

-At the first meeting of any session of a IEEE 802 Working Group, Task Force (TF), Task Group (TG), or other subgroup conduction a Standards Development meeting the the IEEE-SA PatCom Patent Slides for Standards Development Meetings [https://standards.ieee.org/about/sasb/patcom/materials.html] shall be presented by the chair, or the chair's designee, in accordance with the 'Instructions for the Working Group Chair' found on slide 0 of the slide set.
-This would also be included within the pre-published tentative agenda.
+At the first meeting of any session of a IEEE 802 Working Group, Task Force (TF), Task Group (TG), or other subgroup conducting a Standards Development meeting, the IEEE-SA PatCom Patent Slides for Standards Development Meetings [https://standards.ieee.org/about/sasb/patcom/materials.html] shall be presented by the chair, or the chair's designee, in accordance with the 'Instructions for the Working Group Chair' found on slide 0 of the slide set.
+This should also be included within the pre-published tentative agenda.

 During any subsequent Standards Development meetings of the session, the chair, or the chair's designee, shall also make a statement that [a] the meeting is subject to the patent policy as presented on the first meeting of the session; and [b] if any individual believes that patent claim(s)/patent application claim(s) might be or may become essential patent claims, that fact should be made known.
 The fact that these statements were made, and any responses that were given, specifically the patent claim(s)/patent application claim(s) and/or the holder of the patent claim(s)/patent application claim(s) that were identified (if any) and by whom, shall be duly recorded in the meeting minutes.